mitchcampbell/Gess/readme.md

 ### Motivation

-My final project for CS162 was an implementation of the board game [Gess](https://www.chessvariants.com/crossover.dir/gess.html) in Python, playable from the command line.
+My final project for CS162 (Intro CS II) was an implementation of the board game [Gess](https://www.chessvariants.com/crossover.dir/gess.html) in Python, playable from the command line.
 Later, I decided to also make the game playable via a GUI interface using [PyGame](https://www.pygame.org/).

 ### What You'll Need